open-telemetry/opentelemetry-specification/specification/trace/semantic_conventions/http.md

 A CLIENT span SHOULD be created for each one of these physical requests.
 No span is created corresponding to the "logical" (encompassing) request.

-For each re-sent HTTP request, `http.retry_count` attribute SHOULD be added to each retry span with the value that reflects the ordinal number of request re-send attempt.
+For each time a HTTP request is re-sent, the `http.retry_count` attribute SHOULD be added to each retry span set to the ordinal number of the request re-send attempt.

 See [examples](#http-client-retries-examples) for more details.